The Trillium Falls Trail

 Length 2.8 mi · Climbing 440 ft

 The hike starts in a clearing that was once the site of an Arcata Redwood Company sawmill.
-The sawmill has been removed and the clearing restored to a grass-covered field.
-The area is prominently marked as an elk viewing area and has a large parking lot on a slight rise that overlooks the clearing.
-Unfortunately the elk haven't been coming here in recent years, preferring the Little Red Schoolhouse area to the south.
-As a result the parking lot is usually empty.
+The sawmill has been removed and the clearing restored to a grass-covered field where elk sometimes browse.
+There's a large but little-used parking area for viewing the elk.

-Descend from the parking lot on one of the paved access trails and turn right onto the paved Davison Trail.
-After just a few yards, the Trillium Falls Trail branches off to the right, punches through some blackberry brambles, and enters the redwoods.
-Switchbacking uphill among some impressivly large redwoods, the trail soon reaches a long metal footbridge that provides a view of a little waterfall.
-Unusually, maples grow all around the creek here in this little ravine.
+Start in the parking lot, descend on one of the paved access trails, and turn right onto the paved Davison Trail.
+After just a few yards, the Trillium Falls Trail branches off to the right, punching through some blackberry brambles before entering the redwoods.
+Switchbacking uphill among some impressivly large redwoods, the trail soon reaches a long metal footbridge that provides a view of Trillium Falls, a little cascade surrounded by maples and ferns.

 After the waterfall, the redwoods get a lot smaller and the woods become choked with small spruce trees.
-Dense thickets of young trees seem to be common at the fringes of old-growth groves where the neighboring land has been logged
+Dense thickets of young trees seem to be common at the fringes of old-growth groves where the neighboring land has been logged.
+There are also a lot of huckleberry shrubs lining the trail.

 The trail descends and then crosses a dirt logging road.
-Soon after, the trees get a lot bigger.
-The best scenery and most impressive redwoods of the hike are around the southern tip of the trail loop.
-Turning northward, the trail runs near the edge of the forest, where the understory gets denser and the trees smaller.
-There are still a lot of good-sized trees here, though.
+Soon after, the woods open up and the trees get a lot bigger.
+The best scenery and most impressive redwoods of the hike are here, around the southern tip of the trail loop.

 The trail unceremoniously dumps you onto a dirt road, at which point the redwoods abruptly end.
 The last one-third mile on the dirt road is still very pleasant, though, with attractive alders leaning over the road.
 The lack of redwoods in this area is probably natural and not due to logging.